SAP-samples/btp-services-intelligent-routing/02-Configuring S_4HANA system for Content Federation/README.md

 22. Click **Save**.

-23. Repeat the steps from 19-22 in the second subaccount that you have configured for SAP Launchpad Service.
+23. Repeat the steps from 19-22 in the second subaccount that you have configured for SAP Build Work Zone, standard edition Service.

 ## Creating SAP S/4HANA runtime destinations in SAP BTP